jtamboli/ct-log-ca-report/README.md

 ## Limitations

-- Currently only supports static (tiled) CT logs
-- Many logs return 403 Forbidden or 404 Not Found for recent tiles (access restrictions or tiles not yet generated)
+- Many logs return 403 Forbidden or 404 Not Found for recent entries (access restrictions or entries not yet available)
-- Samples a limited number of tiles per log (configurable, default is 4 tiles ≈ 1,000 certificates)
+- Samples a limited number of entries per log (configurable, default is 1,000 certificates)
 - Uses immediate issuer as CA (does not currently walk the full certificate chain to root CA)
 - Time frames may not match across different CT logs, introducing potential bias in cross-log comparisons

 ## Technical Notes

-### Static CT API Format
+### CT Log API Formats

-The tool parses data tiles using the Static CT API format.
+The tool supports two CT log API formats:

+#### Static CT API Format

+Used for tiled logs.
 Key findings during implementation:

 - **Length fields are 4 bytes**, not 3 bytes as specified in RFC 6962
   - This appears to be a difference in the Static CT API implementation